linode/docs/docs/uptime/monitoring/top-htop-iotop.md

 -  **`-n[limit]`**: Sets `top` to run for a set amount of intervals before exiting.
 -  **`-b`**: Runs `top` in batch mode, ideal for log files and for use in conjunction with other programs.

-Used in conjuction with one-another these commands can prove especially useful.
-For example, if you want a log of a set number of processes over a period of time, you can combine batch mode, the process ID filter, the delay setting, and the iteration setting to output the results you are looking for:
+Used alongside one-another these commands can prove especially useful.
+For example, if you want to log a set number of processes over a period of time, you can combine batch mode, the process ID filter, the delay setting, and the iteration setting to output the results you are looking for:

 	top -b -p[PID] -d[interval] -n[limit]